The kernel of the Gysin homomorphism for positive characteristic: The Lift and Specialization map

-We show via the study of local fields that we always have a lift from characteristic $p$ to characteristic $0$ when we are working over $k$ (an uncountable algebraically closed field of characteristic $p$).
+We know via the study of local fields that we always have a lift from characteristic $p$ to characteristic $0$ when we are working over an uncountable algebraically closed field $k$ of positive characteristic.
+This is given by the theorems below whose proofs can be found in \cite{SeLocal}.

-Recall that if $R$ is a DVR with maximal ideal $m$, then we have a \textit{uniformising element} $t$ of $R$ where $m = tR$.
-Then we can create a linear topology on $m$ via the family $\{t^nR\}_{n \in \mathbb{R}}$.
-Thus, a CDVR is a DVR that is complete with respect to the linear topology associated with the family $\{t^nR\}_{n \in \mathbb{N}}$.
-If $k$ is an algebraically closed field, then it is also a perfect field since the only irreducible polynomials over algebraically closed fields are of degree $1$ and thus cannot have multiple roots.

-Note that if $R$ is a CDVR of characteristic $0$, then $\mathbb{Z} \hookrightarrow R$ and thus for a prime $p \in \mathbb{Z}$, which goes to zero in the residue field of $R$, we have that the valuation of $p$ is non-zero, i.e. $v(p) = e > 0$.
-This $e$ is called the \textit{ramification index} of $R$ and is called \textit{unramified} if $e = 1$.
-Then we have the following theorem,

-\begin{theorem} For every perfect field $k$ of characteristic $p$ (not related to the prime $p \in \mathbb{Z}$ above) there exists a complete discrete valuation ring and only one (up to unique isomorphism) which is unramified and has $k$ as its residue field. \end{theorem}
+\begin{theorem}(Theorem 3) For every perfect field $k$ of characteristic $p$ there exists a complete discrete valuation ring and only one (up to unique isomorphism) which is unramified and has $k$ as its residue field. \end{theorem}